waweruk/shawnmclean.github.io/_posts/2017-09-30-car-parts-supplier-website-development-using-HPI-&-TECDOC.md

 3. Parts can be purchased for more than one vehicle in one session

-4. Normal parts (that has no relation with Tecdoc) are sold according to Magento fashion.
+4. Normal parts (that has no relation with Tecdoc) are sold according to Prestashop fashion.

 5. Display only related parts for selected vehicle.